-Albert J Fornace Jr, MD Laboratory at Georgetown University
+Albert J Fornace Jr, MD Laboratories at Georgetown University

 Cells are subject to numerous forms of stress, everything from ionizing radiation to sunburn to a myriad of chemical agents.
 When such injuries occur, protective cellular mechanisms are activated.
 The Fornace laboratory focuses on mammalian stress responses and the complex network of signaling events that can occur after stress.
 Research in our laboratory has included discovery of the gadd gene group of growth-arrest and DNA-damage inducible genes including GADD45A which was the first p53-regulated stress gene to be identified, and elucidation of some of the signaling pathways involved in cell cycle control, tumor suppression, and apoptosis.
 Our laboratory also demonstrated a connection between the p53 pathway and p38 MAP kinase signaling.
 These pathways are important components of the complex network comprising tumor suppressor and stress-response proteins, which maintain homeostasis and which are dysfunctional in cancer.
 The laboratory has contributed to our understanding of the key roles for these and other stress-signaling pathways in cancer prevention, as well as their perturbations that contribute to tumor development.
 The Fornace group has pioneered the use of transcriptomics, and more recently metabolomics approaches, for stress signaling applications with relevance to molecular toxicology, oncology, radiobiology, and other injury responses.
 System biology approaches have been and are continuing to be developed to study signal transduction and perturbations by injury and disease.
 By understanding genome-wide response to stresses like radiation and chemical toxicants, an important goal is to develop human biomarkers for exposure and disease.